Sharan-Babu/FB_wit/README.md

 ![''](https://github.com/Sharan-Babu/FB_wit/blob/master/images/steps_to_run.png)
 <br><br>

-<b>(OR)</b> follow these steps and code along with me.....
+<b>(OR)</b> follow these steps and code along with me :muscle:.....

 19)	Install required libraries

 ~~~
 pip install streamlit wit streamlit-ace
 ~~~
-'wit' is the library to be installed for interacting with the Wit API and streamlit-ace library is to be installed to construct out of the box code editors on the webpage as implementing one on our own can get quite complicated.
+'<i>wit</i>' is the library to be installed for interacting with the Wit API and '<i>streamlit-ace'</i> library is to be installed to construct out of the box code-editors on the webpage as implementing one on our own can get quite complicated.

 20)	Create a new python file called <b>Devbot.py</b> and paste the following code:<br>
 <i>Read the comments in green to understand the code or follow along for an in depth explanation of the code.</i>